dashingsoft/pyarmor/docs/man.rst

 **DESCRIPTION**

-This command will create a project in the specify `PATH`, and a :file:`.pyarmor_config` will be created at the same time, which is project configuration of JSON format.
+This command will create a project in the specify `PATH`, and a file `.pyarmor_config` will be created at the same time, which is project configuration of JSON format.

 If the option `--type` is set to `auto`, which is the default value, the project type will set to `pkg` if the entry script is `__init__.py`, otherwise to `app`.

 The `init` command will set `is_package` to `1` if the new project is configured as `pkg`, otherwise it's set to `0`.

 After project is created, use command config_ to change the project settings.

 **EXAMPLES**